pablohdzvizcarra/my-software-developer-career/README.md

 ## Programming Changes My Life

+### Day 1857: Setting Up PostgreSQL Database and Airflow DAG Development

+Today I worked into setting up a PostgreSQL database with Docker.
+I create a docker compose to deploy a PostgreSQL with special configurations, I was learning about the best ways to deploy and manage this database within a container, with configurations for performance, security and health checks.
+I created and configure the PostgreSQL database to save some data from my Airflow DAG into the database.

 ### Day 1856: Airflow DAG and Continue With AWS Practice Exams

 Today I continue working on my Udemy course about practice exams by the AWS Certified Cloud Practitioner exam.
 Also I was working into my Airflow DAG, for the moment I am configuring the DAG to load the extracted data into a PostgreSQL database.